TypeFlu/encore/website/docs/guide/webui-and-configuration.md

 This option will stops the logger services and silence logs.
 Enable this option to reduces performance overhead.

 ::: warning
-Do NOT enable this option if you're testing ROMs or apps, as it will completely disable system logging.
+Do NOT enable this option if you're testing ROMs or apps as it will completely disable system logging.
 Software that depends on `logd` service will not working properly!
 :::

 ### DND on Gameplay
 Enable do not disturb mode when playing games. limits interruptions from notifications and calls, allowing you to play your favorite games without any distraction.

 ### Default CPU Governor
-Select the default CPU governor for both "Normal" and "Powersave" profiles.
+Default CPU governor to be used on Normal profile.
 The CPU governor determines power and performance trade-offs.

 ### Powersave CPU Governor
-Choose the CPU governor specifically for the "Powersave" profile, which is optimized for battery life, by default this option will follow default CPU governor.
+Choose the CPU governor specifically for the Powersave profile, which is optimized for battery life, by default this option will follow default CPU governor.

 ### Edit Gamelist
 Edit the list of games and other performance-intensive applications.
 When these apps are active, Encore Tweaks will automatically apply the "Performance" profile.